brainboxdotcc/DPP/docpages/02_building_a_bot.md

 - You should run your bot from a command prompt.
 If you do not, and it exits, you will not be able to see any output as the window will immediately close.
 - Stuck?
 You can find us on the [official discord server](https://discord.gg/dpp) - ask away!
 We don't bite!

-\page creating-a-bot-application Creating a bot application
+\page creating-a-bot-account Creating a Bot Account

 Before you start coding, you need to create and register your bot in the Discord developer portal.